Spray (liquid drop): Capacity

-Spray Impact
+Spray impact

 Impact of a spray onto the target surface is expressed as the force/area, N/m2 or lb/in2.
 This value depends on the spray pattern distribution and the spray angle.
 Generally, solid stream nozzles or narrow spray angle flat fan nozzles are used for applications in which high impact is desired, such as cleaning.
 When a nozzle is used for cleaning, the impact or pressure is called impingement.
 As with all spray patterns, the unit impact decreases as the distance from the nozzle increases, thereby increasing the impact area size.

 The spray impact, $F_l$, depends on the volumetric flowrate Q and pressure drop according to the equation below.
 The nozzle type and distance between the nozzle and surface affect the constant C.

-Spray Angle and Coverage
+Spray angle and coverage

 The spray angle diverges or converges with respect to the vertical axis.
 As illustrated in the figure below, the spray angle tends to collapse or diverge with increasing distance from the orifice.
 Spray coverage varies with spray angle.
 The theoretical coverage, C, of spray patterns at various distances may be calculated with the equation below for spray angles less than 180 degrees.
 The spray angle is assumed to remain constant throughout the entire spray distance.
 Liquids more viscous than water form smaller spray angles, or solid streams, depending upon nozzle capacity, spray pressure, and viscosity.
 Liquids with surface tensions lower than water produce wider spray angles than those listed for water.
 Spray angles are typically measured using optical or mechanical methods.
 The optical methods include shadowgraphy, extinction tomography, and Mie Imaging.
 Sprays angles are important in coating applications to prevent overspraying of the coated materials, in combustion engines to prevent wetting of the cylinder walls, and in fire sprinklers to provide adequate coverage of the protected property.

-Spray Drop Size
+Spray drop size

-The drop size is the size of the spray drops that make up the nozzle’s spray pattern.
+The drop size is the size of the spray drops that make up the nozzle's spray pattern.
 The spray drops within a given spray are not all the same size.
 There are several ways to describe the drop sizes within a spray: